nilsmartel/ff/README.md

-# myfind
+# ff

-very simple filefinder.
-implemented in rust
+very simple, very fast filefinder. implemented in rust

 usage:

-    ./myfind <filename>
+    ff <part of filename>

-any file having `<filename>` in it's name will be printed to stdout.
+any file having `<part of filename>` in it's name will be printed to stdout.